Improving Performance of Spike-based Deep Q-Learning using Ternary Neurons: Preliminaries

-Although the ternary LIF improves the representation capacity of SNNs, experimental results for Q-learning tasks (see Table~\ref{table4} in Section~\ref{sec:results}) show much lower performance compared to the binary LIF, which contradicts the results reported for other domains, such as language modeling and computer vision~\citep{guo2024ternary, xing2024spikelm} This also challenges the mathematical analysis of Guo et al. on the increase in information entropy of the ternary LIF~\citep{guo2024ternary}.
+Although the ternary neuron improves representation capacity, our experiments on Q-learning tasks show that it performs worse than the binary LIF (see Table~\ref{table4} in Section~\ref{sec:results}).
+This is doubly surprising: it contradicts both the gains ternary neurons offer in other domains, such as language modeling and computer vision~\cite{guo2024ternary, xing2024spikelm}, and the analysis of Guo et al. showing that ternary LIF increases information entropy~\cite{guo2024ternary}.
 We would expect DSQN to perform better with increased representation capacity, whereas our observations indicate otherwise.
-This motivates us to develop a mathematical framework to resolve this contradiction and address both the performance degradation of ternary LIF neurons and the limited representation capacity of binary LIF neurons in Q-learning.
+This motivates us to develop a mathematical framework to resolve this contradiction and address both the performance degradation of ternary LIF neurons and the limited representation capacity of binary LIF neurons in Q-learning tasks.